 We donated as a team and then Moneyweb added to it, the total we have donated is £306

 A great refreshing challenge for an amazing cause.

 Wear it Green Day

 Today 18-05-2023, we raised £100 for the Mental Health Foundation, to raise awareness to help create good mental health for all.

 The money raised will help the Mental Health Foundation carry on the amazing work they do, in helping people to thrive through understanding, protecting, and sustaining their mental health.

 Ryedale Special Families

-Ryedale special families are currently raising money to build a new building in Pickering where Rosa and her family will get all the help and support they need.
+Rydale special families are currently raising money to build a new building in Pickering where Rosa and her family will get all the help and support, they need.

 The winners were Mr B Stockdale at the Thornton le Dale show and Laura Robson and Daughter at the Ryedale Show.